OmSa120224/Semester_2_notes/Semester 2/Probability Theory and Linear Algebra (SLIAL)/Block 1/Lecture 1 - Introduction, Vectors and Linearity.md

 $$
 if a function is linear then the identity holds for all $\alpha$ and $\beta$ and all $x$ and $y$.

 This equality could be broken down into two properties.
 * *Homogeneity*: $f(\alpha \vec x) = \alpha f(\vec x)$
 Homogeneity states that scaling the (vector) argument is the same as scaling the function value;
 * *Additivity*: $f(\vec x+ \vec y)= f(\vec x) + f(\vec y)$
 *Additivity* says that adding (vector) arguments is the same as adding the function values.

 #### The inner product function
-$a$ is an n-vector, then the function
+$a$ is an $n-vector$, then the function
 $$
 f(x)=a^Tx=a_1x_1+...+a_nx_n
 $$